rebelsky/sams-assorted-musings-reflections/obsessions-danika-and-the-jeb-daylist-2021-01-xx.md

 > Pass ten finished.
 Halfway!
 Wondering why so many great videos are unlisted.
 (I know they were originally for Patreons, but if the goal is to increase viewership, perhaps the Patreon videos can be released after a few months.)

 > Done with pass eleven.
-Needed to skip the [20-minute Euro Tour](https://www.youtube.com/watch?v=pJq98ENEMfg) this time, but subbed in (a) Make My Own Day (Live at 20 Front Street) [love the version], (b) Dreams Held Hostage [like the song, can't stand the background noise], (c) White Christmas [always a great song; I like the backing and the guitar solo]; (d) The Second Chances Promo Reel [I like hearing your narratives]; (e) a t-shirt promo reel with you laughing [um …]; (f) a plug for you opening for the Nadas [sounds like it would have been a great show, even though it's ore than a decade ago]; (g) Living Your Dream, dedicated to Gary Andrew [enjoying it; need to move it into the Day List :-)].
+Needed to skip the [20-minute Euro Tour](https://www.youtube.com/watch?v=pJq98ENEMfg) this time, but subbed in (a) [Make My Own Day (Live at 20 Front Street)](https://www.youtube.com/watch?v=puk9gifzOBg) [love the version], (b) [Dreams Held Hostage](https://www.youtube.com/watch?v=6goppFpmuYI) [like the song, can't stand the background noise], (c) [White Christmas](https://www.youtube.com/watch?v=8KxUqwwbRQE) [always a great song; I like the backing and the guitar solo]; (d) [The Second Chances Promo Reel](https://www.youtube.com/watch?v=_bRfYZ0LrsY) [I like hearing your narratives]; (e) [a t-shirt promo reel with you laughing](https://www.youtube.com/watch?v=IE6cbQ7675U) [um …]; (f) [a plug for you opening for the Nadas](https://www.youtube.com/watch?v=NbxBppGhT5c) [sounds like it would have been a great show, even though it's more than a decade ago]; (g) [Living Your Dream, dedicated to Gary Andrew](https://www.youtube.com/watch?v=gB3ha8yjcHQ) [enjoying it; I hope you move it into the Day List :-)].
 Moving on to pass twelve.

 > Done with pass 12.
 Skipped the Euro Tour again.
 Watched as many other videos as I could find.
 Here are the quick notes.
-Miss You Most (At Christmas Time) [Not enough views for such a great cover!]; Forever Young [Love the matching guitars; hate the background chatter]; Living Your Dream x 2 [no comments right now]; Video Press Kit [10K+ views.
+[Miss You Most (At Christmas Time)](https://www.youtube.com/watch?v=tVtjjHeYw1A) [Not enough views for such a great cover!]; [Forever Young](https://www.youtube.com/watch?v=ewWoUfzA_5w) [Love the matching guitars; hate the background chatter]; [Living Your Dream](https://www.youtube.com/watch?v=gB3ha8yjcHQ) x 2 [no comments right now]; [Video Press Kit](...)
+[10K+ views.
 Wow!
-The snippet of Bluebird doesn't seem to be from a video I recall-do you have more out there?]; Son of a Preacher Man [at the Mill, right?]; This Love [I realize it doesn't count since it's not on your channel, but …]; Try [I'm amused about the Alyssa Jacey dialog in the comments]; another [Some Kind of Wonderful](https://www.youtube.com/watch?v=s2NIDSO7Hi0) [I prefer the sound of the ArtisTree version and the intro]; Black Horse and a Cherry Tree [nice cover]; and Danika Holmes Music Video Day 1 [um …].
+The snippet of Bluebird doesn't seem to be from a video I recall-do you have more out there?]; [Son of a Preacher Man](https://www.youtube.com/watch?v=i9UNZ9QBEac) [at the Mill, right?]; [This Love](https://www.youtube.com/watch?v=dKqwhWQH9Ig) [I realize it doesn't count since it's not on your channel, but …]; [Try](https://www.youtube.com/watch?v=QL-8wZAsxzU) [I'm amused about the Alyssa Jacey dialog in the comments]; another [Some Kind of Wonderful](https://www.youtube.com/watch?v=s2NIDSO7Hi0) [I prefer the sound of the ArtisTree version and the intro]; [Black Horse and a Cherry Tree](https://www.youtube.com/watch?v=GR1HhSj8js4) [nice cover]; and [Danika Holmes Music Video Day 1](https://www.youtube.com/watch?v=QoafUap29IQ) [um …].
 At some point, I need to think about ranking my favorite videos.
 On to lucky pass 13.

 > Done with unlucky pass 13 of the Daylist.
-Watched some of this pass while making dinner for family.
+Watched some of this pass while making dinner for the family.
 (I did that for some other passes, but I thought I'd mention it here.)
 I'm beginning to wonder why I log my comments here; perhaps as evidence that I've done each pass.
 I'm beginning to feel like an overly obsessive fan.
 Should I log Danika's hairstyles?
 (No.)  Attempt to transcribe lyrics?
 (No.)  Use Audacity to remove the wind noise in "Paparazzi"?
 (No.)  Comment on every video?
 (Maybe.)
 Watch the Day list instead of attending shows?
 (No.)  Have a goal of seven more passes through the Daylist to reach 20?
 (Yes.)
 Become a concert promoter and set up a post-pandemic tour with D&tJ + Hannah + Gemma + ?
 (No.)  Venmo D&tJ?
 (Probably.)

 The unspoken question, since it wasn't something others would understand, is "Muse about listening to the Daylist?".
 The answer is "Yes" and this musing